adityaasaini/PacketShield-DPI/README.md

 Networking: Pcap4J, Npcap

-Architecture: Multithreaded, Event-Driven

-Development Approach: AI-assisted debugging (Gemini)
+Approach: AI-assisted debugging and architecture refinement (Gemini).

 📋 How It Works
-1️⃣ Initialize

-Scans and lists all available network interfaces.
+Initialize: Scans and lists all available network interfaces.

-2️⃣ Monitor

-Starts asynchronous sniffing threads for each active interface.
+Monitor: Starts asynchronous sniffing threads for each active interface.

-3️⃣ Inspect

-Decodes packets and extracts domain signatures.
+Inspect: Decodes packets and extracts domain signatures.

-4️⃣ Match

-Compares extracted domain with blacklist stored in H2 Database.
+Match: Compares signatures with the blacklist stored in the H2 Database.

-5️⃣ Alert / Terminate

-🚫 [SECURITY ALERT] logged
+Action: Logs a 🚫 [SECURITY ALERT] and injects a TCP RST packet.

-TCP RST packet injected

 ⚙️ How to Run

-Install Npcap (Enable WinPcap Compatibility Mode).

-Clone the repository.
+Install Npcap: Ensure "WinPcap Compatibility Mode" is enabled.

+Clone: Download the repository to your local machine.

-Run the application as Administrator.
+Admin Rights: Run the application as Administrator (required for packet injection).

-Monitor console logs for real-time packet inspection.
+Monitor: Check console logs for real-time inspection.

 ⚠️ Disclaimer
 This project is built strictly for educational and research purposes.
-Use only in authorized environments
+Please use it only in authorized environments.